 The NNDC has been setting up methos to calculate antineutrino spectra decay heat from fissioning systems using the fission yield and decay data sub-libraries from ENDF-6 formatted libraries.

-BNL Planned Activities Improve our methods and databases to calculate anti-neutrino spectra for major actinides.
+Improve our methods and databases to calculate anti-neutrino spectra for major actinides.

 Perform decay heat calculations in collaboration with experimental groups.

 Possibly participate in relevant experiments.
-Work on a review article.

 J. Verification and Validation